[epistemic status: a structured, but ultimately somewhat ranty warning against self-help books and their bullshit with the hope of saving others time]

 This is usually seen in pseudo-science or spirituality (Deepak Chopra is a great example), where the words “toxins”, “forces”, “consciousness” and “organic” are stripped of their scientific meaning and used to give illusions of grandeur.

-The worst part is, it’s partly our fault as science communicators for falling for the easy metaphor that helps spread this bullshit.
+The worst part is, it’s partly our fault as science communicators.
+We often use easy metaphors helping spread this bullshit.
 Consequently, I hereby urge myself and other scientists to consider the following before using a metaphor:

 Indicate the limitations of the metaphor and its motivation.
 What are you trying to give a feel for?
 What does this feel explain and what doesn’t it explain?